jasonmpittman/research-ideas/research-ideas-2017.md

 Why is feature parity the basis of comparison between FOSS software and proprietary software with 'freedom' not being included?

 #### Week 3
-What are the charasteristics of a 'good' question?
+What are the characteristics of a 'good' question?

 To what extent do multiple academic performance measures converge on the same outcome given identical input?